VIS4ROB-lab/interday_crop_registration/LoFTR/README.md

-# LoFTR with the new supervision for crop imagery
+# LoFTR with height change handling for crop imagery
 Add support for the crop dataset and introduce a new method of supervision: compensate for height difference overtime (height change).

 # Installation